BlankSpruce/gersemi/README.md

 modes:
   -c, --check           Check if files require reformatting.
 Return 0 when there's
                         nothing to reformat.
 Return 1 when some files would be reformatted.
+It can be used together with --diff.
   -i, --in-place        Format files in-place.
   --diff                Show diff on stdout for each formatted file instead.
+It can be
+                        used together with --check.
   --print-config {minimal,verbose,default}
                         Print configuration for files.
 With "minimal" prints source of outcome configuration (configuration file or defaults) and the